+garnish

+Lightly sauté shallots, garlic and lobster in olive oil.
+Add heavy cream and reduce by half.
+Add cheeses (save 1⁄2 ounce Parmesan) until melted and smooth.
+Add pasta, butter, salt and pepper.
+Top with shredded Parmesan and chopped chives.
+Serves three to four.

+ON THE TABLE

+ROSEN INN

-SHOGUN In 1975, Harris Rosen bought his second hotel on the site that is now the beautiful Rosen Inn.
+In 1975.
+Harris Rosen bought his second hotel on the site that is now the beautiful Rosen Inn.
 Inside that hotel was a Japanese steak house, a family-owned showcase that impressed Rosen so much that it is still there: Shogun.
-As you might expect from a Japanese restaurant, there is a small sushi menu to whet the appetite (steak lovers should try the Gyu Tata seared beef roll), but the reason to come to Shogun is the culinary juggling show they call teppanyaki.
+As you might expect from a Japanese restaurant, there is a small sushi menu to whet the appetite (steak lovers should try the Gyu Tata seared beef roll), but the reason to come to Shogun

+is the culinary juggling show they call teppanvaki.
 Skilled chefs not only sear choice pieces of steak, shrimp, salmon, chicken and lobster on the sizzling-hot cooking tables, but make quite an exhibition of it.
 Flipping food, clanging knives... there might even be a song.
 None of which can overshadow the outstanding quality of the traditional Japanese cuisine served here.